Pakistan reveals soft side to India with trade show

 The show opens days after President Asif Ali Zardari made the first visit by a Pakistani head of state to India in seven years and it serves as the backdrop to talks between their trade ministers, who will open a border trade post on Friday.

-Liberalising heavily restricted trade and investment flows has become a driver of peace efforts between the neighbours whose fragile relations were shattered when Pakistani militants attacked the Indian city of Mumbai 2008.
+Liberalizing heavily restricted trade and investment flows has become a driver of peace efforts between the neighbors whose fragile relations were shattered when Pakistani militants attacked the Indian city of Mumbai 2008.

-“Terrorism should not take business hostage,” said Tariq Puri, head of the Trade Development Authority of Pakistan which is organising the trade fair.
+“Terrorism should not take business hostage,” said Tariq Puri, head of the Trade Development Authority of Pakistan which is organizing the trade fair.

 “We are going to give you the soft image of Pakistan,” he told Reuters in an interview.